Permutation Relations of Yangian Invariants, Unitarity Cuts, and Scattering Amplitudes: A permutation relation among Yangian Invariants in on-shell diagrams

 The kinematic factor can hence be read off directly

 with $\lambda_{\hat 4}$ being solved by~\ref{eqn:onshellCD}

 According to the arguments in~\cite{NimaGrass} each on-shell diagram or Yangian invariant is associated with a differential form

 where $d\Omega$ is the Grassmannian integration measure and $C^{\bot}$ is orthogonal to $C$.
-The $C$ can be taken as the matrix associated with the linear constraints $\delta(C\cdot\vec{\tilde\eta})$, $\delta(C\cdot\vec{\tilde\lambda})$, $\delta(\vec{\lambda}\cdot C)$ for the external spinors $\vec{\lambda}$, $\vec{\tilde\lambda}$, $\vec{\tilde\eta}$.
+The $C$ can be taken as the matrix associated with the linear constraints $\delta(C\cdot\widetilde\eta)$, $\delta(C\cdot\widetilde\lambda)$, $\delta(\lambda\cdot C)$ for the external spinors $\lambda$, $\widetilde\lambda$, $\widetilde\eta$.
 The Grassmannian cell for a MHV amplitude is always

 A permutation of two external lines does not change any of the linear constraints in~\ref{eq:IntForm}.
 The Grassmannian cell is thus not affected by permutations when we fix the vector of external spinors.
 In fact this rule can be generalized to any on-shell diagrams in tree-level amplitudes.
 Any permutation of two external legs attached to a box does not affect the Grassmannian cell for a given vector of external spinors.

-This is easy to prove.
-Without lose of generality we take the permuted legs $n-1$ and $n$.
-According to a BCFW decomposition to a box, the $C$ matrix of an on-shell diagrams can be generalized by performing BCFW bridge on the $C_0$ matrix corresponding to $\bar\sigma$.
-The rows of $C_0$ are denoted by the $i_w$'s which satisfy $\bar\sigma(i_w)=i_w+n$, $\bar\sigma(n-1)-n$ and $\bar\sigma(n)-n$.
-For the tree level on-shell diagrams the $\delta$-functions are just enough to fix the parameters $\alpha_I$'s.
-Hence the total number of BCFW bridge acting on a box is $2n-8$; we obtain
+It should be emphasized that, in the sense of positroid stratification, the previous Grassmannian $C$ matrix and the matrix $C^{\prime}$ obtained after a permutation is not exactly the same.
+So this kind of transformations is distinct from square moves and merges with the latter two leave the $C$ matrix exactly the same as before.
+However, if we look at the linear constraints $\delta(C\cdot\widetilde\lambda)$, we can see that (we will prove it later)